inoxlang/inox/README.md

   (completely transparent for application code).
 - An in-process container engine: each application runs in a dedicated virtual filesystem, and is subject to permissions. _This is not related to Linux containers._

+**Zero boilerplate and no glue code.
+Dead simple configuration.
+Secure by default.**

 Here are a few example files that are part of a basic todo app.